 The buses were used daily all year round on a free narrated tour service to transport tourists from the main hotel district of Waikiki.
 They visited the Kings Alley, Mission Houses Museum (downtown) and the museum ship Falls of Clyde (a four mast sailing ship).
 They finished at the Bishop Museum (also with a planetarium and heritage theatre), a little way out of the city to the south.
 Conductors did not collect fares, the service being free to those holding tickets for the attractions.

 The RLHs were also sometimes used for community and charity work, and on one occasion in the annual Aloha Day parade (bedecked in fresh tropical flowers).
-One bus was used in a Hawaii Five-O television series episode, where it was used as the getaway.
+On at least two occasions an RLH was filmed for television.

 Note that the buses all seem to have had the H removed from the fleet number on both the bonnet plate and the cabside, making them 'RL's!

 In Hawaii the licence plates are issued permanently being updated yearly with a decal, the plate number is only changed if the original is lost, damaged or stolen.

 All four RLHs had previously been London Country green buses, but were painted red prior to export.
 Photographs show that the radiator triangle was the green type still on RLH 33 and RLH 47; although the other two must have been changed to the matching red (and blue) variant.

 A report from a passenger in the later years suggests they were poorly maintained by this time; for instance RLH 33 was said to have a bad engine knock, rough transmission, oil leak and poor suspension.
 The bodywork also started showing signs of corrosion, a particular problem in Hawaii due to the high humidity.

 In November 1982, RLH 47 was crushed by a falling (Banyan?) tree bough and withdrawn.
 Termites are a problem in the islands and this may have been the cause.